 Satisfactory Academic Progress (SAP) is the term used to denote a student’s successful completion of coursework toward a degree.
-Students who fail to achieve minimum standards for Grade Point Average (GPA) and completion of classes could lose their eligibility for all types of federal and state aid (includes grants, work-study, Direct, PLUS and Perkins loans).
+Students who fail to achieve minimum standards for Grade Point Average (GPA) and completion of classes could lose their eligibility for all types of federal and state aid (includes grants, work-study, Direct, and PLUS loans).

-To be eligible for federal financial assistance, a student must meet minimum SAP standards each term – fall, spring and summer.
-SAP requirements apply to all students including transfer, continuing and re-entry students participating in federal aid programs.
+To be eligible for federal financial assistance, a student must meet minimum SAP standards each term – fall, spring, and summer.
+SAP requirements apply to all students including transfer, continuing, and re-entry students participating in federal aid programs.

 Minimum Adjusted GPA

 An Undergraduate student must maintain an overall GPA of at least a 2.0.

 A Graduate student must maintain an overall GPA of at least a 3.0.

 Students must complete at least 67% of all registered hours, regardless of whether or not financial aid was received.
 Grades of W, F, FN, FS, WX, WM, U, or I are not considered adequate grades for completion.

 |Hours Registered||Hours Earned|